lf-edge/ekuiper/docs/en_US/guide/connections/overview.md

 when the service starts.

 `connection.yaml` serves as an initialization manifest for preset connections, not as a runtime state store.
+The service reads the file at startup, computes a SHA-256 hash of its effective content (file content plus any environment variable overrides), and compares it with the previously stored hash:

+- **Hash unchanged**: Provisioning is skipped entirely.
+Connections deleted via REST API will not be recreated.
+- **Hash changed**: The declared create/delete operations are executed, and the new hash is stored. `create` operations still skip connections that already exist in KV (e.g., created via REST API), so re-provisioning never overwrites runtime-created connections.
+Operations must succeed before the hash is updated; on failure the hash is not written, so the next restart retries.

-The service reads the file at startup and executes the declared operations, but does not maintain synchronization with the file afterward.
-As a result, deletion must be explicitly declared—removing an entry from the file does not implicitly delete the corresponding connection.
+Because of this content-hash mechanism, modifying `connection.yaml` (or changing an environment variable override such as `CONNECTION__MQTT__CLOUD__SERVER`) is required to trigger re-provisioning.
+Simply restarting the service without changing anything will not re-apply operations.
+Additionally, deletion must be explicitly declared — removing an entry from the file does not implicitly delete the corresponding connection.

 ### Basic Configuration